Cookies are small pieces of data that are downloaded to your computer or mobile device when you visit a website or application.

 These cookies are set by the website you’re visiting, and only that website can read them.

-- The IET uses email services from Adestra to inform its members and contacts of relevant activities, events, services and products.
-The levels of response to these emails are tracked, in order to improve the effectiveness of IET communications.
+- Our email services, supplied by Adestra, to inform our members and contacts of relevant activities, events, services and products.
+The levels of response to these emails are tracked, in order to improve the effectiveness of our communications.

-- IET.tv, which uses Stream UK to deliver webcasts.
-These appear mostly in the IET.tv site but also embedded in some web pages elsewhere.
+- tv, which uses Stream UK to deliver webcasts.
+These appear mostly on the IET.tv sitebut are also embedded in some web pages elsewhere.

-- The AddThis social bookmarking and sharing widget which appears on some IET websites such as E&T Magazine.
+- The AddThis social bookmarking and sharing widget which appears on some of our websites such as E&T Magazine.

-- Olark and Response Tap for live chat and telephone call personalisation as is used in IET Venues websites
+- Olark and Response Tap for live chat and telephone call personalisation as is used on our Venues websites

 These cookies only last as long as your online session and disappear from your computer or device when you close your browser.